namazso/OpenHashTab/README.md

 * Double click name or algorithm to copy the line in sumfile format
 * Right click for popup menu: copy hash, copy filename, copy line, copy everything
 * The counters next to the status text is in the format `(match/mismatch/nothing to check against/error)`
-* Columns sort lexographically, except the hash column which sorts by match type
+* Columns sort lexicographically, except the hash column which sorts by match type
 * Selecting the tab on a sumfile will interpret it as such and hash the files listed in it.
 * If a hashed file has a sumfile with same filename plus one of the recognized sumfile extensions and the option for it is enabled, the file hash is checked against it.